 Group Your Similar Activities and Set a Time Limit

-When you are posting to social media, group like activities together.
-For example if you need to post pictures to various sites including your website, take all the pictures when you've got the camera out, then when you are ready, post all of the pictures where they need to be.
+When you are posting to social media, group activities together.
+For example, if you need to post pictures to various sites including your website, take all the pictures when you've got the camera out, then when you are ready, post all of the pictures where they need to be.

 Using an automatic posting system can save you time so you don't have to be the one to be online off and on all day long.
 You can limit the time you need to be online so you can attend to equally or more important things.

 Is Your Digital Usage Part of Your Important Tasks or Is It Just a Fill In?

 This is an important question.
 Obviously some aspects of the online world will be important business-building tasks while others are time wasters that we have drifted into for one reason or another.
 Only you can determine honestly where your online activities lie.
 Is it digital procrastination or is it a necessary online activity that will move your home-based business forward?

 All Business-Building Activities Have Different Degrees of Importance

 The relative importance of a business-building activity can shift very quickly if there is a family emergency or your bank account or email has been hacked.
 These situations need to be dealt with swiftly.
 If you have been contacted to be part of a large project, you may decide to put some of your other projects on hold to devote time to this golden opportunity.

 Flexibility is key but keeping the money flowing in so you can keep living your passions is important.
 Getting distracted is easy to do, so being mindful and proactive is key.

 Research and Development or Losing Time and Money